 The second clause allows your IVA firm to reduce your payments by 15% for the rest of your IVA.
 But 15% of £90 isn’t likely to make much difference to Abby.

 If a cot or a buggy were the only problems, then the payment break could work well.
 But can the rest of the IVA be afforded?

 There is a range of situations here.
 Someone in a well-paid job with excellent maternity pay, who also has nearby relatives that could give free childcare may be fine.
 Someone with a job with difficult and inflexible hours could find it impossible to return to work at all.
 Most people will be somewhere in between.

 If Abby decides her IVA is no longer viable, she broadly has two options after it fails:

 - a Debt Relief Order Abby has no house, car or savings.
 Her debts are less than the DRO limit (the IVA fees won’t be enough to push her debts over the £20,000 limit).
 Once the baby arrives she is almost certain to be under the £50 a month spare income level.
-For Abby, a DRO looks like it could be the perfect way forward.
+For Abby, a DRO looks like it could be a good way forward.

 - bankruptcy If there was some reason that Abby didn’t qualify for a DRO, then bankruptcy is the obvious solution as she has no assets to protect.

 If Abby had started an IVA because she had a house with equity to protect, then she would have to choose between a token payment debt management plan and selling the house.
 Neither may sound like great alternatives – a token DMP in this situation amounts to crossing your fingers and hoping something will turn up.
 If the house is going to be too small in a year or two, then selling and renting is probably a more realistic option, and it may be possible to use the equity from the house to settle the IVA but care has to be taken when selling a house in an IVA.

 Was Abby’s IVA ever a good idea?